Tarllark/image_recoqnition/README.md

   part 2.1:

-   This is a standard out-of-the-box implementation of ResNet20v1 to train a neural network in the CIFAR-10 data set (The afforementioned external dataset from the synopsis).
+   This is a standard out-of-the-box implementation of ResNet to train a neural network in the CIFAR-10 data set (The afforementioned external dataset from the synopsis).
 All credits for this part goes to the people who originally worked out the ResNet.

  part 2.2: